Internet Sales Tax Passes Senate! This effects you! Please read. Thank you!

 Can PVC hose, tubing or pipe be used for alcohol?

 • Pure Methyl, Ethyl or Isopropyl Alcohol is fine.
-Something like E85 should be avoided for the same reason in the link above.
+Something like E85 should be avoided for the same reason in the paragraph above.
 The gasoline in E85 is 15% which will cause the same problems with PVC tubing, hose, or pipe, just over a longer period of time.
 So you should avoid using pvc for e85, but pure alcohol is fine.
 See our chemical ratings page.

 How much water will flow through a pipe?